 Crime-related child disappearance leave: In the event a child disappears as a result of crime, parents are entitled to unpaid leave of up to 52 weeks.

 Employers should consider how these changes impact their business and ensure leave policies are up to date.
-In particular, for those employers offering “top-up” benefits to employees on maternity/parental leave, those arrangements may need to be reviewed in light of these new (and considerably lengthier) maternity/parental leave periods.

 This article was provided by Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.